React-Sight/React-Sight/README.md

 2. Install [React Sight](https://chrome.google.com/webstore/detail/react-sight/aalppolilappfakpmdfdkpppdnhpgifn) from the Chrome web store

+3. If you are running local file URLs, make sure to enable "Allow access to file URLs" in the extension settings for both React Dev Tools and React Sight

-3. Run your React application, or open (almost!) any website running React!
+4. Run your React application, or open (almost!) any website running React!

-4. Open Chrome Developer Tools (cmd+opt+j) -> React Sight panel
+5. Open Chrome Developer Tools (cmd+opt+j) -> React Sight panel

 ## Contributing